filecoin-project/specs/definitions.md

 #### Polling Time

 Security Parameter.
-Number of rounds between every proving period.
+Polling time is the time between two online PoReps in a PoSt proof.

 #### Power table